-Our results indicate a reduction in the yearly number of deaths between 11,000 and 19,000 due to the expansion in access to health care for events surrounding birth.
-We estimate the cost per life saved related to this expansion to be between US\$341 and US\$582 thousand, way below the estimates currently available for the value of a statistical life in Brazil (Lavetti and Schmutte, 2018).
-The results suggest that universalization of health care with public provision and a no-fee for service approach can be cost-effective, even in the context of a medium-income developing country with limited state capacity.
+Our results indicate that the expansion in access to health care for events surrounding birth led to a reduction in the yearly number of deaths of between 11,000 and 19,000.
+We estimate the cost per life saved to be between US\$341 and US\$582 thousand, which is well below currently available estimates for the value of a statistical life in Brazil (Lavetti and Schmutte, 2018).
+This suggests that universalization of health care with public provision and a no-fee for service approach can be cost-effective, even in the context of a medium-income developing country with limited state capacity.

-This paper is most closely related to the large literature analyzing initiatives to extend health coverage to poorer populations in developed and developing countries.
-There is a broad literature on the implementation of subsidized health insurance schemes in various countries in Latin America and Asia, including Colombia, India, Mexico, and Peru, among various others (see, for example, Gaviria et al., 2006; Acharya et al., 2012; Camacho and Conover, 2013; Knox, 2018; Conti and Ginja, 2018).
+This paper is related to a literature analyzing initiatives to extend health coverage in developed and developing countries.
+There are studies on the implementation of subsidized health insurance schemes in various countries in Latin America and Asia, including Colombia, India, Mexico, and Peru, among others (see, for example, Gaviria et al., 2006; Acharya et al., 2012; Camacho and Conover, 2013; Knox, 2018; Conti and Ginja, 2018).
 There is also a closely related literature on the initial implementation and subsequent expansions of Bismarck's health insurance in Germany, of Medicaid in the US, and of the Canadian National Health Insurance (Currie and Gruber, 1996; Hanratty, 1996; Bailey and Goodman-Bacon, 2015; Goodman-Bacon, 2018b; Bauernschuster et al., 2018).
-For Brazil, previous research has documented that the introduction of the community health network was associated with reductions in infant mortality (Rocha and Soares, 2010; Guanais, 2013; Harris, 2014), but it has not addressed how this goal was achieved and has not explored any of the systemic aspects of the implementation of the Unified Health System.
-There is no evidence currently available on how the de jure universalization of health care impacted actual access to different services, inequalities in health access and outcomes, the structure of health provisions across different layers of the health system, and the effectiveness in the use of health resources.
+For Brazil, previous research has documented that the introduction of the community health network was associated with reductions in infant mortality (Rocha and Soares, 2010; Guanais, 2013; Harris, 2014), but it does not look at the range of process outcomes we consider.
+Thus it has not addressed how this goal was achieved and has not explored any of the systemic aspects of the implementation of the Unified Health System.